mfreed7/declarative-shadow-dom/README.md

 *   The significance of the parser changes that would be needed for a new `<shadowroot>` element are not being disputed here.
 This is the primary reason that this proposal opts for the `<template shadowroot>` approach, rather than proposing a new element type.
 *   Server side rendering, and it’s implied “no-JS” constraint, are not a passing phenomenon.
 This is now standard practice, and any solution (such as imperative-only shadow dom for style encapsulation) that does not support no-JS is verboten within many design systems.
 This is a very real constraint which is keeping multiple large enterprises from adopting Web Components.
 We need to solve this problem.
 There have also been suggestions that because people aren’t using the various “easy” polyfill solutions for this problem (such as inline `<script>`s to call `attachShadow()`), there must not be a real need for this feature.
 But that misses the point that the use case is “no-JS” environments - no javascript is allowed.
 *   The user-confusion concern around re-using the template element for declarative Shadow DOM is valid.
 The `<template>` element can already cause developer confusion.
 However, as with all new web technologies, there must be some learning and movement of the platform forward.
 Given the other constraints around any declarative solution, this `<template shadowroot>` solution seems to be the best path forward.

+# Security and Privacy Considerations

+There are no known security or privacy impacts of this feature.
+See [the Security And Privacy Self Review](Security_And_Privacy_Self_Review.md) for more detail.

 # References